lafkpages/replit-ext-helper/README.md

 A global `replitExtHelper` object is exposed.
 It's an object with the following properties.
 It also extends `EventTarget` so you can listen to events on it.

+Note that it may have more properties than listed here, but those are not part of the public API.

 ```ts
 export class ReplitExtHelper extends EventTarget {
   debug: boolean;